tomstafford/choice-engine-text/expts.md

 # Experiments

 We assume it matters what we believe about freewill.
 This is a testable idea.
-Let's get some people, try and make them believe there is no free will, and see what happenes.
+Let's get some people, try and make them believe there is no free will, and see what happens.

 This is how psychologists think, and there is a mini-industry of experiments like this.
-Some have shown that people told there is no free will behave less morally - they are more likely to cheat on a test, for exanple - but others results are contradictory.
+Some have shown that people told there is no free will behave less morally - they are more likely to cheat on a test, for example - but others results are contradictory.

 Christian Jarrett has covered the are well in his BPS Research Digest post: [Contrary to popular psychological theory, believers in free will were no more generous or honest](https://digest.bps.org.uk/2018/08/20/contrary-to-popular-psychological-theory-believers-in-free-will-were-no-more-generous-or-honest/).